yunfeixie233/TextArena/textarena/envs/games/README.md

 - update README for Battleship
 - update README for Breakthrough
 - update README for Checkers
-- update code/README for Chess
+- update README for Chess

 ## code, readme & test-run
 - update code/README for ConnectFour